lydiaPenglish/STRIPS2veg/README.md

-Looks like some sites have nice cover of the target vegetation (prairie grasses and forbs - green bars) while other sites are dominated by non-target vegetation (weedy grasses and forbs - yellow and orange bars)
+Looks like some sites have nice cover of the target vegetation (prairie grasses and forbs - green bars) while other sites are dominated by non-target vegetation (weedy grasses and forbs - yellow and orange bars).
+Lydia’s Masters thesis attempted to understand what factors were driving this variation.